Treatment algorithm

 When rapid sedation is required and non-drug interventions (e.g., distraction techniques, de-escalation techniques, massage, touch therapy) have not been effective, or when personal injury seems likely, a benzodiazepine (e.g., lorazepam) can provide useful short-term benefits.
 These drugs can also be used in planned combination with non-drug treatments, although their benefit in the long-term management of aggressive behaviour is not established.

-Introduction of sedative medication and principles governing its use, including risks, should be discussed with the patient's main carers or relatives.
+Introduction of sedative drugs and principles governing their use, including risks, should be discussed with the patient's main carers or relatives.
 Treatment should be time-limited and regularly reviewed.
-Regular review of sedative medication should include examination for possible parkinsonian adverse effects and akathisia, because these may prolong behavioural problems (or be misidentified as behavioural problems), as well as monitoring for metabolic and cardiovascular side effects.[106]
+Regular review of sedatives should include examination for possible parkinsonian adverse effects and akathisia, because these may prolong behavioural problems (or be misidentified as behavioural problems), as well as monitoring for metabolic and cardiovascular adverse effects.[180]

 Generally, antipsychotics should be avoided in patients who already manifest parkinsonism as a feature of the dementia.
 However, if the need for an antipsychotic arises, quetiapine would be the preferred option for cases complicated by parkinsonism.